-The centre currently feeds and houses 50 former street boys, who are enrolled in school or vocational education.
-Those with suitable families are reconciled and reintegrated whilst others make the centre their permanent home.
+All boys are enrolled in school or vocational education; those with suitable families are reconciled and reintegrated whilst others make the centre their permanent home.
 The centre seeks to provide love, acceptance, encouragement and a very important second chance at a normal and productive life.

-In March 2012, Just a Drop worked with Brownbuilt Engineering and Construction Ltd to install a water tower and a 16,000 litre water tank in order to provide safe storage and a regular flow of water to the centre’s kitchen and bathrooms.
+In March 2012, Just a Drop worked with the Immanuel Afrika Centre to install a water tower and tank which would provide safe storage and a regular flow of water to the centre’s kitchen and bathrooms.
+The work involved:

 Daniel and Emmanuel can now go to school and concentrate on their education, in the knowledge that after school they will not be forced to walk for miles to look for water in the dangerous conditions that they used to face.

 The centre is now seeking funds to build a sanitation and latrine block so that it can increase the number of boys it takes on, as well as to develop its academy, which will provide a primary and secondary education to up to 95 local children.

 James’ father died when he was little, leaving his mother with five children.
 She could not cope.

 James drifted onto the streets of Nairobi, where he lived for a number of years.
 His sole possessions were rolled each morning in a sack.
 He survived by pickpocketing and selling scrap metals.
 He made life feel as if it were less harrowing by sniffing glue, although he was often beaten up by the police and hospitalised.